Typography

 - Install the Colour Contrast Checker Chrome extension or visit the Colour Contrast Checker Website

-- Use the eye dropper to select both the text colour and background colour
+- Use the eyedropper to select the text colour and background colour

-- Ensure you a pass both AA Large and AA normal as a minimum.
+- Ensure both AA Large and AA Normal pass as a minimum

-'If you come across something which is not accessible or has not had the reading order set or alt text inserted it too bad, so sad'
+'If you come across something that is not accessible, or does not have reading order or alt text set, it becomes very difficult to use.'

 — Accessibility NSW research participant